home-assistant/home-assistant.io/source/_integrations/matter.md

 ### ESP32 dev board running Example app
 This is the most convenient and easy way to start playing with Matter.
 We have [prepared a page for you](https://nabucasa.github.io/matter-example-apps/) where you can easily flash Matter firmware to a supported ESP32 development board.
 We actually recommend the M5 Stamp C3 device running the Lightning app.

-NOTE for Android users: You need to follow the instructions at the bottom of the page to add the test device to the Google developer console, otherwise commissioning will fail. iOS users will not have this issue but they will get a prompt duing commissioning if you trust the development device.
+NOTE for Android users: You need to follow the instructions at the bottom of the page to add the test device to the Google developer console, otherwise commissioning will fail. iOS users will not have this issue but they will get a prompt during commissioning asking if you trust the development device.

 1) Make sure you are using the Google Chrome or Microsoft Edge browser.
 2) Open https://nabucasa.github.io/matter-example-apps/